28 Liberty Street: Initial planning

 In January 1955, Chase Manhattan president John J. McCloy hired David Rockefeller, patriarch of the Rockefeller family, as the company's executive vice president for redevelopment.
 Rockefeller later recalled that he had persuaded McCloy to employ a "qualified outside firm" to conduct studies on what facilities Chase Manhattan needed.
-The firm, Ebasco Services Incorporated, conducted numerous studies and determined that the company should buy land for a single headquarters at one of two possible locations: the "Broad Street block" and the "Mutual Life block".
+The firm, Ebasco Services, conducted numerous studies and determined that the company should buy land for a single headquarters at one of two possible locations: the "Broad Street block" and the "Mutual Life block".
 (Note: The "Broad Street block" was bounded by Broad, Wall, William Streets and Exchange Place.
 The "Mutual Life block" was bounded by Nassau, Liberty, William, and Pine Street.)
 The firm further recommended a "definitive and dramatic" design.
 Rockefeller worked closely with real estate developer William Zeckendorf, who suggested purchasing the Mutual Life block between Nassau, Liberty, William, and Pine streets.
 In February 1955, the Chase Manhattan Bank purchased the Mutual Life plot for $4.425 million to construct a new headquarters called One Chase Manhattan Plaza.
 Chase also obtained 64000 ft2 from the Guaranty Trust Company on Liberty Street, adjacent to the other lots it had acquired.
 While Chase Manhattan claimed at the time that it had no plans to construct new headquarters, demolition began in May 1955.